luoluomei/luoluomei.github.io/_publications/2009-10-01-paper-title-number-1.md

 details, 'discount', and 'steam_deck' compatibility.
 **Data Types:** The data types include integers (int64), floating-point numbers (float64), boolean (bool), and objects (object).
-The 'date_release' column is currently in an object (string) format, which might need conversion to a datetime format for certain types of analysis.
+The 'date_release' column is currently in an object (string) format, which might need conversion to a DateTime format for certain types of analysis.
 Structured or Unstructured: This is structured data, as it is organized in a tabular format with rows and columns.
 **Source and Collection Details:** The dataset was collected from Steam Official Store.
 All rights